Skip to main content

 Context

 Whisker Co. is about to release a new feature called Park Weather Info.
-The stakeholders want to make sure that releasing the new feature will go smoothly and it will be received well by the customers.
+The stakeholders want to make sure that the release of the new feature goes smoothly and it is received well by the customers.

 Goal